loreanvictor/techblog/posts/rate-limiting-an-express-app.md

 - Our middleware is not generic, as it is bound to the middlewares before that to set some identifier on each request,
 - Our middleware code looks weird and it is not obvious what it does on the first look.
-A simple thing like rate-limiting surely should be done in a much simpler manner.
+A simple thing like rate-limiting surely should be done in a simpler manner.

 ---

 # Stream-Based Solution

-The main reason our approach seems to bare the aforementioned issues is that we are looking at one request at a time, and using the middleware's closure (i.e. `lock` or `last`) as an in-mem way of communicating between those times when we are making a decision for each request.
+The main reason our approach bears those issues is that we are looking at one request at a time, using the middleware's closure (i.e. `lock` or `last`) as an in-mem way of communicating between those instances when we are making a decision for each request.

-The nature of our goal (rate limiting per user) however has more to do with streams of request than each single request.
+The nature of rate limiting however has more to do with streams of request than each single request (it is a limit on the stream, not each single request).
 What we want to do is:

 > - Do an authentication on each incoming request (as before)
-> - Break the incoming stream of requests per user
+> - Split the incoming stream of requests per user
-> - Throttle each stream by a certain duration (10 seconds)
+> - Throttle each user-request stream by a certain duration (10 seconds)

-That seems extremely simply, but Express is based on handling one request at a time and not working with streams of requests, so unfortunately we cannot have a code as neat as this simple description.
+That seems simple enough, but to achieve it we would need to be able to work with streams of requests.
+Express is however based on handling one request at a time (via a callback), so unfortunately we cannot have a code as neat as this simple description.

 Or can't we?

-Well, there is this neat library for working with streams called [RxJS](https://www.learnrxjs.io/) out there.
+Well, there is this neat library for working with streams called [RxJS](https://www.learnrxjs.io/).
 And there is a nice little library that creates a request stream for us based on Express's routers, called [RxXpress](https://loreanvictor.github.io/rxxpress/).
-Combining the two, our rate limiting could look more like this:
+Combining the two, our rate limiting code becomes something like this:

 ```ts
 import { Router, next } from 'rxxpress';